timruffles/angular-browserify-example-app/README.md

 This is achieved with the standard browserify stack, and our `ng.loadModule()` function again.

+### Dependency injection

+For testing use thlorenz/proxyquireify.
+For DI in application code simply use generally applicable DI techniques: pass arguments to methods or constructors!
+You can even get fancy and use prototypes etc - whatever you normally use in any dynamic language will work.

 ## Viewing the demo

 Download or clone and run: